HCDigitalScholarship/intervals/README.md

 ## User-inputted parameters
 Each parameter listed has its own section below detailing configuration.
 - Whether to input one score at a time, or a entire corpus at once with more limited selection ability, as well as what notes are to be analyzed, and the variety of ways in which they can be grouped (Detailed under "Note List Selection- Corpus" and "Note List Selection- Single Score")
-- Whether to create generic or semitone intervals (Detailed under "Creating vectorized patterns and selecting interval types")
+- Whether to create generic or semitone intervals (Detailed under "Creating vectorized representations and selecting their types")
-- The size of pattern to be analyzed (Detailed under "Creating the vector patterns")
+- The size of pattern to be analyzed (Detailed under "Grouping the vectors into patterns")
 - The minimum number of matches needed to be displayed, and optionally, the cumulative difference threshold for a two patterns to be considered closely matched (Detailed under "Finding close and exact matches")

 ### Note List Selection- Corpus